 The song is played during the 8th inning of every San Francisco Giants home game.
 Steve Perry is a Giants season ticket holder and memorably led the crowd in the song during a game in the World Series in 2014.

 The song got a boost when it was used as the closing number in Rock of Ages, a jukebox musical featuring hits of the ’80s.
 The show ran on Broadway from 2009 to 2015, and in 2012 was made into a movie starring Tom Cruise.
+Many movies and shows used the song giving it repeated boosts throughout the years, making it known to new generations and bringing “Don’t Stop Believin'” out of nostalgia soundtracks to contemporary.

-The song reached #8 on Billboard‘s Mainstream Rock chart, and #9 on the Billboard Hot 100 chart.
-It sold over a million copies in vinyl.
+The song reached #8 on Billboard’s Mainstream Rock chart, and #9 on the Billboard Hot 100 chart.
+It sold over 1,000,000 copies in vinyl.
 It is the best-selling digital song from a pre-digital-era, and it was also the best-selling rock song in digital history until 2014.
 “Don’t Stop Believin'” has entered other charts across the world in recent years, following a gain in popularity.
 In Ireland, the song peaked at #4, at #25 in Sweden, and at #50 in the Dutch charts.

 The song was released in the UK in December 1981 and peaked only at #62.
 On November 1, 2009, following a performance on The X Factor, “Don’t Stop Believin'” re-entered the chart peaking at #19 a week later.
 On December 20 that year, “Don’t Stop Believin'” re-entered the chart at #9 after the song was performed again on The X Factor.
 The song remained in the top 10 for another 7 weeks in 2010, hitting a peak of #6 in the process.